Financial-Times/origami/apps/website/_tutorials/manual-build.md

 ### Output All Component Styles

 So we can monitor what projects component assets are being used, some components require a global Sass `$system-code` variable is set.
-This should be the project's <a href="https://biz-ops.in.ft.com" class="o-typography-link--external">biz-ops system code</a>, but we can set it to `test` for now in `src/main.scss`:
+This should be the project's <a href="https://biz-ops.in.ft.com">biz-ops system code</a>, but we can set it to `test` for now in `src/main.scss`:
 <pre><code class="o-syntax-highlight--scss">$system-code: 'test';</code></pre>

 To include the components Sass use `@import`.
 For example this makes all `o-grid` Sass mixins, functions, and variables available: